Our people

 alex@ivar.org.uk

-Previous work: Before joining IVAR, Annie worked in rehabilitation centres and on education projects in Africa and the UK.
+Previous work: Annie has worked in rehabilitation centres and on education projects in Africa and the UK.
 She has a degree in History and Education and a Masters in Developmental Psychology from the University of Cambridge and worked as a researcher for the Tudor Trust.

 Vanessa Norris